 A more affordable option is a VLine train-bus combination from Melbourne to Dunkeld via Ballarat.
 The bus stops 2-minutes walk from the Royal Mail Hotel on the Glenelg Highway.
 You can then book a tour to see the local sights.
 See the Visit Grampians.

-Day 1 Arrive at noon from Melbourne, have lunch at the café across the road or in the pub, do a tour in the afternoon or take a drive around the area, visiting some local wineries and foodie destinations, then dine in the bistro that night.
+Day 1 Arrive in Dunkeld at noon from Melbourne, check in to The Royal Mail Hotel, have lunch at the café across the road or in the pub, do a tour in the afternoon or take a drive around the area, visiting some local wineries and foodie destinations, then dine in the bistro that night.

-Thank you to Dan Hunter and the Royal Mail Hotel for their time and hospitality and Grampians Tourism and Tourism Victoria for making the trip possible.
+Thank you to Dan Hunter and the Royal Mail Hotel for their time and hospitality and Grampians Tourism and Tourism Victoria for assisting with our trip.

 Grampians Tours and Day Trips